 Required limit value: Should not be used in processes or present in products.

-CAS RN: Various Properties: Liquid or gas.
+CAS RN: Various

+Liquid or gas.
 Affect the nervous system.
 Irritating to skin and mucous membranes.
 Many chlorinated organic solvents are dangerous for the environment.

-Use: Solvents used in the manufacture of rubber, metal paint and fur industry used for grease and oil, e.g. in stain removers.
+Solvents used in the manufacture of rubber, metal paint and fur industry used for grease and oil, e.g. in stain removers.
 Also used in cleaning agents and detergents.
 Solvents in lubricating oils.
 Solvents in dyeing of synthetic fibres (carriers) at atmospheric pressure.
 Solvents in printing.
 Finishing agents.
 Fabric softeners.
-Also used as moth-proofing agent in textiles and for the manufac- ture of silk and pearls.
+Also used as moth-proofing agent in textiles and for the manufacture of silk and pearls.

 See also under heading "Flame retardants".

 Comments: Where possible, apply water-based emulsions based on easily degradable surfactants.
 Alternative products are available or under development for all uses.

-Carriers do not need to be used for dyeing in high-pressure machinery.
+Carriers do not need to be used for dyeing in high-pressure

+machinery.

 Categories of carriers also recommended not to be used: Chloronaphthalenes, which are toxic and cause liver damage, chlorobenzenes and chlorotoluenes, which are toxic and can cause liver and kidney damage and irritate eyes and airways.

-Legal background: Manufacturers in EU are required to follow the Industry Emissions Directive (IED), 2010/75/EU.
+Manufacturers in EU are required to follow the Industry Emissions Directive (IED), 2010/75/EU.

+In France: The substances on the Candidate List are included in the AGEC legislation (LOI $n^{\circ}$ 2020-105).

 In California: Several chlorinated solvents are listed in Proposition 65.
-Safe Harbor Limit: NSRL 3-50 $\mu$ g/day.
+Safe Harbor Limit: NSRL 3-50 μg/day.

 Solvent CAS-RN Legal framework Legal requirement Chloroform 1,1,2-trichloroethane 1,1,2,2-tetrachloroethane 1,1,1,2-tetrachloroethane Pentachloroethane 1,1-dichloroethylene 1,4-dichlorobenzene 67-66-3 79-00-5 79-34-5 630-20-6 76-01-7 75-35-4 106-46-7 Annex XVII of Regulation (EC) No 1907/2006 (REACH).
 Shall not be placed on the market, or used as substances, as constituents of other substances or in mixtures in concentrations equal to or greater than 0.1% by weight.
 Carbon tetrachloride 1,1,1-trichloroethane 56-23-5 71-55-6 Regulation (EC) No 1005/2009 of the European Parliament and of the Council of 16 September 2009 on substances that deplete the ozone layer.
-Shall not be produced, placed on the market, or used. α,α,α,4-tetrachlorotoluene; p-chlorobenzotrichloride α,α,α-trichlorotoluene; benzotrichloride α-chlorotoluene; benzyl chloride 5216-25-1 98-07-7 100-44-7 Annex XVII of Regulation (EC) No 1907/2006 (REACH).
-1 mg/kg Trichloroethylene 79-01-6 Listed in both annex XIV and in the Candidate List of Substances of Very High Concern for authorization and annex XIV in Regulation (EC) No 1907/2006 (REACH).
+Shall not be produced, placed on the market, or used. $\alpha,\alpha,\alpha,4$ -tetrachlorotoluene; p-chlorobenzotrichloride $\alpha,\alpha,\alpha$ -trichlorotoluene; benzotrichloride $\alpha$ -chlorotoluene; benzyl chloride 5216-25-1 98-07-7 100-44-7 Annex XVII of Regulation (EC) No 1907/2006 (REACH).
+1 mg/kg /in clothing, related accessories, t extiles other than clothing in skin contact, or footwear Trichloroethylene 79-01-6 Listed in both annex XIV and in the Candidate List of Substances of Very High Concern for authorization and annex XIV in Regulation (EC) No 1907/2006 (REACH).
 0.1% by weight in articles for information duty.
 1,2,3-trichloropropane 96-18-4 Candidate List of Substances of Very High Concern for authorization in Regulation (EC) No 1907/2006 (REACH).
 0.1% by weight in articles for information duty.